edbratt/hk2-site-test/extensibility.md

 for loading classes will be used.
 Otherwise, the given [HK2Loader][hk2loader] will be used to load the class described by this [Descriptor][descriptor].

 The system algorithm used when the getLoader method of [Descriptor][descriptor] returns null is to first consult the classloader of the class being injected into, if available.
-If not available, HK2 will use the classloader that loaded HK2 itself.
+If not available, GlassFish HK2 will use the classloader that loaded GlassFish HK2 itself.
 Failing this, the class will fail to be loaded and an exception will be thrown.

 Note that since the user is providing an implementation of [HK2Loader][hk2loader]